-As of September 30, 2018, Jefferson Davis County provides tax exempt status to two manufacturing companies and one network communications company subject to requirements of GASB Statement No. 77.
-These companies are exempt from real property taxes and personal property taxes except for levies involving the school; the mandatory mill, and community college tax levies.
-These exemptions are authorized under Sections 27-31-101 and 27-31-104 of the Miss.
-Cod Ann.
+As of September 30, 2020, Jefferson Davis County provides tax exempt status to one network communications company subject to the requirements of GASB Statement No. 77.
+This Company is exempt from real property taxes and personal property taxes except for levies involving the school, the mandatory mill, and community college tax levies.
+This exemption is authorized under Sections 27-31-101 and 27-31-104 of the Miss.
+Code Ann.
 (1972).
-These exemptions encourage businesses to locate or expand operations in the County and to create jobs.
-The amount of taxes abated during fiscal year 2018 totaled \$1,576,556.
+This exemption encourages businesses to locate or expand operations in the County and to create jobs.
+The amount of taxes abated during fiscal year 2020 totaled \$2,140.